Potential Health Problems

 Thyroid panel, 6 tests, to check for low thyroid function/hypothyroidism.

-EEG, CT or MRI to see if there are findings suggestive of a tumor.
+EEG, CT or MRI to see if there are findings suggestive of a tumour.

 Cerebrospinal fluid analysis, to look for encephalitis, distemper and other infection.